photown/spaceship/README.md

 $ echo omg named channel! | spaceship -channel Enterprise
 ```

-That way, another machine can only receive data if it runs `spaceship` with the same name:
+That way, another machine can only receive data if it runs `spaceship` with the same channel name:
 ```
 $ spaceship -channel Enterprise
 ```